John* Elliott 1

 Further research finds a John Elliott surveying and patenting land on Elliotts Island, Dorchester Co., MD starting with the "Ferny Point" tract for 84a on Jan 4 1707 (DoRR-10:483-3) and "Fishing Point" on Apr 28 1714 for 356a, 2 roods, 36 perches (DoCert:450).
 Was this John Elliott of the Elliotts of Accomack Co., VA?
 The contemporary Melson boys were plying back-and-forth from Somerset in Maryland to Accomack in VA so the Elliotts may have been doing the same.

 This compiler's current strong hypothesis is that this Elliott line that ends up in Somerset (prior to 1742), later Worcester Co., MD (1742-c1775) and still later Sussex Co., DE (after 1775) in the mid-18th century (the line was in 3 different counties without ever physically moving).
-The line descends from the Elliotts of Elliotts Island, Dorchester Co., MD or, more likely, the Elliotts in Accomack Co., VA, which may indeed be one-in-the-same as families were travelling quite a bit back then between Accomack and the Maryland counties.
+The line descends from the Elliotts of Elliotts Island, Dorchester Co., MD or, more likely, the Elliotts in Accomack Co., VA, which may indeed be one-in-the-same as the families were travelling quite a bit back then between Accomack and the Maryland counties AND the Elliotts and Melsons both had lines that moved from Accomack in VA to Old Somerset in Maryland in the early 18th century.
 More research working.

 John* married Mary Melson, daughter of John Melson and Mary Smith, about 1734.
 (Mary Melson was born about 1704 in Accomack Co., VA and died about 1775 in Sussex Co., DE.)